You are here: Home » News » Industry News » Industry News » New Power Line Guidance for Crane Operators

 Views: 0 Author: Site Editor Publish Time: 2025-01-06 Origin: Site

-• Canadian Crane Rental Association [CCRA]*
+Canadian Crane Rental Association *

-• The Crane Industry Council of Australia [CICA]
+Australian Crane Industry Council

-• European Materials Handling Federation [FEM]
+European Material Handling Federation

-• Specialized Carriers & Rigging Association [SC&RA].
+Professional Carriers and Rigging Association [SC&RA].

 Xuzhou BOB-LIFT Construction Machinery Co., Ltd. is a high-tech enterprise specializing in the design, development, manufacture and sales of truck-mounted cranes.
 With a factory area of over 37,000 square meters, the company's main products include SQ08-SQ55 series of folding and telescopic boom truck-mounted cranes and related variants such as truck mounted crane, marine crane, pickup crane.